The Hyphen Is Disappearing, But We Still Need It

 For many people, it’s easier to ignore than learn how to use it correctly.

-Another factor is that we are all using keyboards, including on phones, and it’s not always easy to find the hyphen key.
+Another factor is that we all use keyboards, including phones, and it’s not always easy to find the hyphen key.

 You could blame or credit technology, but we are certainly using the hyphen less and less.